Content Migration Process

 Zero-Downtime Launch

-For business-critical sites, I use a staged approach:
+For business-critical sites, we use a staged approach:

 - The new site is built and tested on a staging server while your current site stays live